Civ13/civ13-wiki/wiki/Full_Crafting_List.md

 Here you can find the full craft list, in sortable tables and segmented by material.

+**To look for specific items, use the "Find in page" command - Ctrl-F.**

 Exported on 01 May 2020 -
 [Commit 6001](https://github.com/Civ13/Civ13/tree/0f3b87dfec43aea66c25535aeaf01d329d86936f)